 We started in 2008 and began by combining mediation and creative skills to address needs in the local community.

-Almost a decade later, the work has evolved, the team has grown, and we’ve won awards and most importantly touched the lives of individuals providing opportunities for creativity, growth and change.
+Almost a decade later, the work has evolved, the team has grown, we’ve won awards and most importantly touched the lives of individuals providing opportunities for creativity, growth and change.

-The deep:black team is Katharine and Trupti.
+The deep:black team is Trupti, Petra and Kamal.

 Trupti is a creative facilitator with a background in photography and film making.
 She is interested in participatory projects that enable people to explore photography as an art form, as a tool for self expression and as a way to document personal history.